Alberta Animal Rehabilitation Services

 - Heat is used to decrease pain, to increase circulation, to decrease muscle spasm and in preparation for exercise or mobilization.
 There are a number of ways that heat can be applied but care must always be taken not to cause a burn.

-Please Note: No modality should ever be used without the advise of a animal health care worker - preferably a veterinarian or physical therapist who has done the training to work on animals.
+Please Note: No modality should ever be used without the advise of an Animal Health Care Worker – preferably a Veterinarian or Physical Therapist who has done the training to work on animals.